-Concerns over sexism in beit dins
+Concerns over sexism in best dins

-If you are a Jewish woman you may have been exposed to others in your community stating that beit dins are more favorable to men.
-Keep in mind that Jewish law prohibits favoritism of this sort in applying the laws of the Jewish faith tradition.
-If your husband appears at the beit din but you do not for fear of the proceedings being unfair or biased, you run the risk of having a contempt order issued against you with carries with it penalties
+If you are a Jewish woman, you may have been exposed to others in your community stating that beit dins are more favorable to men.
+Keep in mind that Jewish Law prohibits favoritism of this sort in applying the laws of the Jewish faith tradition.
+If your husband appears at the beit din, but you do not for fear of the proceedings being unfair or biased, you run the risk of having a contempt order issued against you with carries with it penalties.

-In the event that you are a husband whose wife has been steadfast in her refusal to appear before a beit din, you still have a responsibility to obtain a get and present it to your wife when it is clear that your marriage is irredeemable.
+If you are a husband whose wife has been steadfast in her refusal to appear before a beit din, you still have a responsibility to obtain a get and present it to your wife when it is clear that your marriage is irredeemable.

-No matter if you have withheld a get from your wife or your wife refuses to accept the get when your divorce is unavoidable, there is no excuse for not preparing one if your divorce is around the corner.
+Whether you have withheld a get from your wife or your wife refuses to accept the get when your divorce is unavoidable, there is no excuse for not preparing one if your divorce is around the corner.